Thiruchitrambalam: Plot

 Thiruchitrambalam alias "Pazham" (literally fruit in Tamil) is a food delivery agent who lives with his strict father Inspector Neelakandan and paternal grandfather whose name is also Thiruchitrambalam.
-His mother and sister died in an accident, because of his father's negligence.
+His mother and sister died in an accident because of his father's negligence.
 Unable to forgive his father, Pazham avoids talking to him even though they live under the same roof.
-His only comfort is his childhood friend Shobana whom he opens up to.
-As Pazham navigates through his life, he ends up falling for his childhood crush Anusha.
-As an immature man, he seeks help from Shobana and she gives ideas to propose his love to Anusha.
+His only comfort is his childhood friend Shobana, whom he opens up to.
+As Pazham navigates through his life, he ends up falling for his childhood crush, Anusha.
+As an immature man, he seeks help from Shobana, and she gives him ideas to propose his love to Anusha.

 One day, over lunch, Pazham confesses his feelings to Anusha, but she rejects and apologises to him for flirting and leading him to think that she has a romantic interest in him.
 Meanwhile, Pazham reconciles with Neelakandan after the latter suffers a stroke, which occurred after a fight between both regarding their dead family members.
 They leave for his mother's village for a wedding along with Shobhana.
 Pazham meets Ranjani at the wedding and falls for her.
 Pazham again seeks help from Shobana.
 Shobhana arranges a meet-up between them, minutes before they leave for Chennai.
-Pazham asks Ranjini for her phone number but she scoffs at his request saying they are both strangers and have no reason to be in contact which leaves Pazham embarrassed.
+Pazham asks Ranjini for her phone number, but she scoffs at his request, saying they are both strangers and have no reason to be in contact, which leaves Pazham embarrassed.
 On his way back home, Pazham laments his bad luck in finding love with his grandfather Sr. Thiruchitrambalam, who asks Pazham to rethink his relationship with Shobana, which makes Pazham hesitant.